AnicetusCer/roto/README.md

 > **Week anchor tip:** Rotating schedules are anchored to real calendar Mondays.
 Set `cycle.repeat.start_date` to the Monday that should count as “Week 1” and the app will cycle forwards (and backwards) automatically from that date.
 >
 > If your rota naturally starts mid-week (say, a Wednesday-to-Wednesday shift), anchor it to the nearest Monday and split the data across two weeks so the app can keep the cycle aligned until the any-day anchor feature lands.

+## Permissions

+Roto only requests one runtime permission:

+- `android.permission.INTERNET` – used to download shared-link rotas (for example GitHub Gist raw URLs) and to refresh the homescreen widget.
+All rota JSON stays on-device and is cached for offline use after the first successful sync.

 ## JSON Format Summary (Schema 0.3)